VicRos15/Webots_project/README.md

 - **GPS Sensor**: Used to obtain precise location data.
 - **IMU (Inertial Measurement Unit) Sensor**: Provides orientation, acceleration, and angular velocity data.
+- **Position Sensor (Encoder)**: Used to obtain the odometry.
+- **Distance Sensor**: Used to avoid obstacles.

 ## API

 The project includes these functionalities:

+### API webots extras
+- **Position Sensor (Encoder)**: Implement a position controller on each wheel to update the odometry.
+Moreover, it's useful to compare the odometry with the GPS output for redundancy.
+(7.5%)
+- **Distance Snesor**: Implement 4 laser distance sensor, two in the front, and one on each side.
+The controller use them to change the system state.(7.5%)

 ### Constant variables
 - `lineal_speed`- The maximum lineal speed for this robot is 6.28.
 - `position_tol`- Position tolerance to perform the movement.
 - `angle_tol`- Anngle tolerance to turn the robot.

 ### Movement